Skip to Content

 Where to stay in Inverness

 The five-star Rocpool Reserve* is a Georgian house turned lavish boutique hotel a 10-minute walk from the city centre.
 Its luxurious rooms come with Egyptian cotton bedding and emperor-size beds – and some have a balcony or terrace with hot tub and sauna.
-There’s also a dramatically decorated red and gold lounge and a Chez Roux restaurant.
+There’s also a dramatic red and gold lounge for cocktails or afternoon tea.

 The Heathmount Hotel* is a family-run hotel with eight smartly decorated bedrooms, which are split into four-poster, classic and cosy categories.
 Some rooms are dog-friendly too.
 There’s a restaurant, two bars and a heated outdoor terrace so it can get busy, especially at weekends, but there’s a friendly, relaxed atmosphere.